AlexisTM/tuw_multi_robot_gui/tuw_rqt_ordermanager/README.md

 rqt --standalone tuw_rqt_ordermanager
 ```

-Click 'new good' to add new good, then leftclick on the map to set waypoints (set at least two for each good).
+Click 'new order' to add new order, then leftclick on the map to set waypoints (set at least two for each order).
 Make sure to place waypoints at reachable locations and not too close to walls.
 Click 'Start' to start.